anynines/pcf-utils/README.md

 6. Download and upload products to Ops Manager
 7. Start/Stop all CF jobs

-## AUTOMATE BACKUPS
+# Automated Backups
-Copy the file `environment.sh` from examples to scripts directory and chmod to `755`
+Copy the file `environment.sh` from examples to `config` directory.

-Substitute the variable names there with your environment details, and execute `./backup_with_om`
+Open it and fill in your environment details.
+To create a backup, execute `backup_with_om`.

+# Import users
+Copy the file `environment` from examples to `config` directory.
+Open it and fill in your environment details before executing `import-single-user`